anish-p/shopping-app/README.md

 # shopping-app
-This is a shopping application backend service for dev boot camp
+This is a shopping application backend service for dev boot camp Aug 2017